kevin-foster-uk/kevin-foster-uk.github.io/content/posts/team-structure-mars/index.md

 **The Fix:** Designing Teams for Clear Ownership

 The book Team Topologies by Matthew Skelton and Manuel Pais provides the blueprint for preventing this exact disaster.
-The solution is to design team structures that mandate clear ownership and minimize ambiguous handoffs.
+The solution is to design team structures that mandate clear ownership and minimise ambiguous handoffs.

-Instead of organizing teams around components (the thrusters vs. the navigation system), you organize them around streams of change and clear interfaces.
+Instead of organizing teams around components (the thrusters vs. the navigation system), you organise them around streams of change and clear interfaces.

 1. Form a Stream-Aligned Team with E2E Ownership: A single, cross-functional team should have end-to-end ownership of the core mission, in this case, "Orbital Insertion."
 This team is empowered with all the skills to manage the navigation and the data it depends on.
 2. Define Platforms with API Contracts: The thruster system, provided by another team, shouldn't be a vague component.
 It should be a platform with a well-defined, immutable API.
 Imagine the Lockheed team providing a service with a function called getThrustInNewtonSeconds().